sbhbenjamin/tp/docs/DeveloperGuide.md

         * Ensures that there is no confusion in which tasks are successfully marked or unmarked and which tasks are unsuccessfully marked or unmarked when multiple indexes are provided in the command
     * Cons:
         * May be very time-consuming for the user and becomes less user-friendly as the user has to manually mark or
-        * Unmark multiple tasks one at a time if they want to do it in batches
+        * unmark multiple tasks one at a time if they want to do it in batches

 ### Priority